ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 #### **[R279]**
 Data in transit in a BPI MUST be encrypted.

-[[R279]](#r279) Testability: Any data submitted through a common communication/messaging protocol such as TCP/IP or libp2p can be encrypted using widely available, security audited cryptographic libraries which have a test suite e.g. [Sodium](https://doc.libsodium.org/).
+[[R279]](#r279) Testability: Any data submitted through a common communication/messaging protocol such as TCP/IP or libp2p can be encrypted using widely available, security-audited cryptographic libraries which have a test suite e.g. [Sodium](https://doc.libsodium.org/).
 Therefore, the requirement is testable.

 #### **[R280]**
 Data at rest in a BPI MUST be encrypted.